immontilla/file-uploading-web-app/readme.md

 #### <i class="icon-upload"> Run & Deploy in a server</i>

-Edit pom.xml and change the docker.image.prefix property value, the run
+Edit pom.xml and change the docker.image.prefix property value, then run

 ```
 mvn spring-boot:run